Types of Breast Implants & When to Replace Your Implants

 Once the anesthesia has taken effect, the surgeon will make an incision in one of the following areas:

-- Under your arm (transaxillary): this type of incision most likely will require the surgeon to use an endoscope, a tool that can be inserted to an incision site to help the surgeon guide the implant into place.
+- Under your arm (transaxillary): this type of incision most likely requires the surgeon to use an endoscope, a tool that can be inserted into an incision site to help the surgeon guide the implant into place.
 Instead of having a scar along the underside of your breast, like an inframammary incision, you may have a scar on the underside of your arm.

 - Around the nipple (periareolar): a periareolar incision can help camouflage a scar but may also cause problems with loss or change of sensation in the nipple.

 - Through the mastectomy scar: this incision is for patients undergoing breast reconstruction surgeries.

 This depends on a patient’s anatomy, but typically we place the implant below (submuscular) the chest wall muscles opposed to above (subglandular).
 For both locations, there are unique pros, cons and considerations; thus, it is important to consult an experienced plastic surgeon before deciding on an approach.

 Benefits of submuscular placement (below the pectoralis muscle) include reduced rates of sensory loss in the nipple and areola, greater visibility of native breast tissue during mammography, and a reduced likelihood of hematomas (bruising) near the implant after surgery.
 Drawbacks of placing the implant under the muscle include reduced size potential of the breast and the potential for increased postoperative pain due to muscle disturbance.